President of the Naval War College

 Stephen B. Luce, first president of the Naval War College.

 Luce Hall at Naval War College.

 The president of the Naval War College is a flag officer in the United States Navy.
 The President's House in Newport, Rhode Island is their official residence.

 The functions of the president of the Naval War College actually predate the establishment of the institution.
 As Commandant of the Newport Naval Station and then as Commodore of the Atlantic Squadron, Stephen B. Luce established enlisted education and training with the Apprentice School along the shores of the Narragansett Bay.
 Luce had earlier delivered lectures on naval strategy and command from the facilities of the Naval Torpedo Station on Goat Island before he spearheaded efforts to procure the building and surrounding grounds on Coaster's Harbor Island, which still stands as the location of the Naval War College.
 The office of the president was formally created along with the Naval War College as a whole by U.S. Navy General Order 325, signed by Secretary of the Navy William E. Chandler on 6 October 1884.
-The order stipulated that a commissioned officer of the Navy no lower in grade than commander be in charge of the college and that that officer's title be "president."
-It also directed that the president be presiding officer of a board consisting of the president and all of the college's faculty and responsible for determining the professional course of study for students at the college.
+The order stipulated that a commissioned officer of the Navy no lower in grade than commander command the institution.
+Initially, the Navy Department registered the officer in command as the "commandant," which Commodore Stephen B. Luce rather chose to use the title of "president."
+Eventually, the Navy Department formally listed the officer in command of the Naval War College as "president."
+Although the original General Order establishing the Naval War College also directed that the president serve presiding officer of a board consisting of the president and the officers assigned, successive presidents of the institution influenced the establishment of the General Board of the Navy by 1900.
+Thus, the President of the Naval War College and the staff assigned had an interrelated role in the deliberations of the General Board which also determined the yearly focus of the curriculum within the college.
+This system influenced the early development of the Naval War College in the era of the First and Second World Wars.
+The unification of the joint services after 1947 and then the Goldwater-Nichols Act legislation subsequently changed the curricular functions of the Naval War College.